jonathanventura/sfm-alignment-dataset/README.md

 We then recorded twelve image sequences in the tracked environment, and processed them in a real-time capable keyframe-based SLAM system.

-If you use this dataset, please cite the following papers:
+If you use this dataset, please cite one or both of the following papers:

 Ventura, J., Arth, C., Reitmayr, G., & Schmalstieg, D. (2014).
 Global Localization from Monocular SLAM on a Mobile Phone.
 IEEE Transactions on Visualization and Computer Graphics, 2014.